martinezpenya/ED-CFGS-2122/UD04/UD04_EN.md

 ## Tools for other languages.

-Currently, we find a wide set of tools aimed at automating the test, for most of the nearly all of the widely programming languages used nowadays.
+Currently, we find a wide set of tools aimed at automating the test, for most of the most widely used programming languages ​​today.
 There are tools for C ++, for PHP, FoxPro, etc.

 The following tools should be highlighted: